stat133-sp19/hw-stat133-adandamudi/workout03/binomial/README.md

 Manual installation of this package can be done as follows:

-You first need to make sure you have installed the package `devtools` as you will be using this package to download `mybinom`.
+You first need to make sure you have installed the package `devtools` as you will be using this package to download `binomial`.

 ```r
 install.packages("devtools")
 ```

-After this, you are ready to install the package `mybinom`.
+After this, you are ready to install the package `binomial`.

 ```r
 # Install "cointoss" (without vignettes)